Managing Autoscaling Volumes

 Once AutoScaler is installed in your environment, you can start activating autoscaling on your volumes.
 This page walks through the day-to-day actions of working with autoscaling volumes - identifying which volumes are eligible, activating and deactivating autoscaling, and monitoring grow and shrink actions as Datafy optimizes your storage.

 For a deeper look at how the autoscaling mechanism works under the hood, check out How AutoScaler Works.
+To walk through all of this on a test volume, follow My First Autoscaling Volume.

 Identifying Supported Volumes